Features How It Works Gift Types Occasions Why Us FAQ Reach Us Blog 🚀 Coming Soon

 Christmas morning is joyful chaos.
 Wrapping paper everywhere, children tearing open presents, adults exchanging gifts over mulled wine.
 In the beautiful noise of it all, one thing consistently gets lost: who gave what to whom.

-Three days later, when you're writing thank-you cards, you can't quite remember whether it was Aunt Helen or Aunt Margaret who gave the blue scarf.
-And next year, when it's your turn to buy for the family Secret Santa, you have no record of what anyone bought last year.
+Three days later, writing thank-you cards, you can't quite remember whether it was Aunt Helen or Aunt Margaret who gave the blue scarf.
+And next year, you have no record of what anyone gave last year.

-Why Tracking Christmas Gifts Is Harder Than It Looks
+Why Christmas Gift Tracking Is Harder Than It Looks

 🎁

-The thank-you note problem: Children are expected to write personalised thank-you notes to everyone who gave them a gift.
-Without a record made on Christmas Day, parents are left guessing within 24 hours as the details fade.
-A 30-second entry in GiftKhata per gift makes those notes possible.
+The thank-you note problem: Children are expected to write personalised thank-you notes to everyone.
+Without a record made on Christmas Day, parents are guessing within 24 hours as details fade.
+A 30-second GiftKhata entry per gift makes those notes possible.

 What to Track for Each Christmas Gift